YosysHQ/icestorm/README.md

-This Project aims at documenting the bitstream format of Lattice iCE40 FPGA family as well as providing simple to use tools for analyzing and creating bitstream files.
+This Project aims at documenting the bitstream format of Lattice iCE40 FPGAs as well as providing simple to use tools for analyzing and creating bitstream files.

 Click <a href=http://bygone.clairexen.net/icestorm/>here</a> for more information about the project.